ShihanTang2005/desktop_notes_for_jicanvas/Readme.md

 2. A login page will open.

    ![Login Page](./docs/jaccount.png)
+Also a terminal will open too.
+DON'T CLOSE IT
 3. After logging in, you might see a session error.

    ![Session Error](./docs/jicanvas_timeout.png)